Laurel High School Handbook

 Students with asthma may carry and self-administer metered dose inhalers.
 The students must have the written approval from the parent/guardian and the health care provider along with the Asthma Action card.
 These forms are to be updated annually.

 **Medication for Laurel students may be locked up in the Laurel office, with appropriate paperwork.

 Lunch time is open campus for Laurel High School students, with many options.
 A kitchen area with refrigerator and microwaves are provided at Laurel, as well as an eating area.
 The use of these items is based on responsible behavior.
 Students must supply their own utensils, however.
 Students may also leave the school to go home or go up town, or eat in the VHS lunchroom.
 Students are NOT supervised during this time.

 The Viroqua High School operates a lunch program which is approved by the Wisconsin Department of Public Instruction.
 Choices are offered daily for students along with a variety of fresh fruits and vegetables.
 Laurel students are welcome to use this option; please see the VAS Handbook for more information.

 Laurel Graduation Requirements

-Laurel High School students are required to take 17.5 core classes and 11.5 elective classes; a student receives a “UNIT” to show that the class was taken successfully (a “unit” is comparable to a “credit” at a public school).
+Laurel High School students are required to take 18 core classes (units) and 12 elective classes (units); a student receives a “UNIT” to show that the class was taken successfully (a “unit” is comparable to a “credit” at a public school).

 The core class requirements are as follows: